Alex76456/yandex-oop-demo/README.md

-# yandex-templates
+# yandex-oop-demo
-Repository for demonstrating js-templates at the webinar
+Repository for demonstrating OOP in js at the webinar